milindparikh/mps/README.md

 Massive Publish Subscribe based on Kafka

+THIS IS CURRENTLY ALPHA SOFTWARE (WITH ALL OF THE ATTENDANT ISSUES).

-mps is built as an publish/subscribe mechanism on top of Kafka in Erlang.
+mps is built for eventing framework mechanism on top of Apache Kafka in Erlang.
 This version of mps uses Apache Kafka 0.8.
 Apache Kafka's wire protocol enables it to communicate with other clients.
 The wire protocol, for such systems, is usually too low level to enable easy-to-use semantics at the the higher level.